Does LED Lighting Cause Radio Interference?

 What Makes a Difference?

-Lighting manufacturers also have the option to be CE certified for conducted and radiated emissions.
-More specifically, marine fixtures should be certified to EN 55015, which measures and limits radio disturbance characteristics of electrical lighting and similar equipment.
+- CE Certification: Our fixtures are CE certified for conducted and radiated emissions, and our marine fixtures specifically comply with EN 55015, which limits radio disturbance characteristics of electrical lighting and similar equipment.

 Keeping the Conversation Going